 School Certifying Official

-2. Federal Tuition Assistance (Applied only to tuition [course related fees also applicable in some cases as designated from GOARMYED] for CO Army National Guard applicants only)
+- Federal Tuition Assistance (not to exceed 100% of tuition.
+In some cases, course related fees are also paid for as designated by GOARMYED for CO Army National Guard applicants only.)

 Please direct any questions you may have regarding payment of the Tuition Assistance programs to the following individuals: